What is Salesforce Integration?

 The easiest way to integrate form items with a Salesforce object is to edit your form and add a Salesforce Object Block item, from the Block Items category in the list of items to choose from.
 Select which Salesforce object type to create and all the object's fields will automatically be added as form items mapped to fields in the object.
 Each item's label, type, and optional/required will be set based on the attributes from the Salesforce object.
 It's best to leave the item types as they were created, but you can change the item labels or delete any non-required items you don't need to collect.

 You can further customize how items on your form are mapped to Salesforce objects by going back to your form's "Integrations -> Salesforce" page.
+It's recommended to go to this page and save it after adding a Salesforce Object Block or editing mapped items to make sure all of the mappings are up to date.

 Collecting Salesforce Results

 When you edit a result in Formsite, the result's record will also be updated in your Salesforce object.
+If files are included, the integration will only upload files that are detected to be changed.

 Note: The integration can only send new records to Salesforce or modify records it has created, it can't retrieve or delete existing records.
 Changes you make in Salesforce won't affect your results in Formsite.